Lucia Annunziata

-Lucia Annunziata (Sarno, 8 August 1950) is an Italian journalist.
+Lucia Annunziata (born 8 August 1950) is an Italian journalist and politician.
+She was chairperson of RAI between 2003 and 2004.
+Annunziata will be the Democratic Party top candidate in the Southern Italy constituency for the 2024 European Parliament election.

 Career

 Born in Sarno (in the Salerno province), at the age of 13 she moved to Salerno, where she attended high school and university, obtaining a degree in History and Philosophy.
 In 1979 she became a professional journalist, working as a correspondent from the United States first for Il Manifesto, then for La Repubblica.
 In 1993 she won an International Fellowship from the Nieman Foundation for Journalism at Harvard.
 She then went on to work for the Corriere della Sera and finally for RAI (Italy's national public broadcasting company) in 1995 (with the "Linea Tre" program on Rai Tre); in August 1996 she became executive editor of the TG 3, although she resigned from the job at the end of November.
 In 2000, she became executive editor of the newborn news agency ApBiscom (subsequently renamed APCOM).